Merdeka 118: Progress

 In June 2021, the tower was at 81% completion, with the installation of the glass façade in progress at Level 108 and has successfully reached Level 118 with its spire already 50% assembled along with the retail podium.
 Turner International plays the role of Project Management Consultant for this complex development.
 The tower was topped out in November 2021.
 On 10 January 2024, Yang di-Pertuan Agong Al-Sultan Abdullah officially inaugurated Merdeka 118, stated that the new landmark "symbolises the people celebrating the diversity of the country as an independent nation".

 On 2 March 2025, the 1 km-long Belfield Tunnel linking to the underground carpark area of Merdeka 118 was officially opened.
 The two-storey tunnel can be accessed via Jalan Syed Putra and Jalan Damansara, while vehicles leaving Merdeka 118 through the tunnel exit onto Jalan Syed Putra and Jalan Istana.
 The tunnel will also serve visitors to Park Hyatt Kuala Lumpur and 118 Mall, set to open in the second quarter of 2025 and by June 2026, respectively.

-The skyscraper made its Hollywood debut in Disney's Marvel Studios' blockbuster film Thunderbolts* (2025), which premiered on April 22, 2025.
-The scene featured Black Widow agent Yelena Belova (played by actress Florence Pugh) leaping off the summit of the building during her mission in the city center.
-To celebrate this cinematic debut, Merdeka 118 was illuminated with a Thunderbolts*-themed light show for several nights leading up to and following the film's release, until 1 May 2025.
+On 28 July 2026, the tower was officially renamed as Menara Merdeka Maybank (Merdeka Maybank Tower) to reflect the presence of its anchor tenant, Maybank, which had relocated its headquarters into the building.
+Meanwhile the name of the surrounding precinct remains as Merdeka 118 Precinct.